Collapse Wasn’t Inevitable: We Locked Ourselves Out of Evolution

 Part 7: Revisiting Sheldrake’s Morphic Resonance Theory, and How Evolutionary Change Spreads

 To understand how we break free from this collective bottleneck, we must move beyond the individual brain and consider the possibility of a collective field of consciousness.
-This is where a controversial but profoundly insightful theory from biologist Rupert Sheldrake becomes essential: the theory of morphic resonance.
+This is where the aforementioned controversial but profoundly insightful theory from biologist Rupert Sheldrake becomes essential: the theory of morphic resonance.

-Put simply, morphic resonance suggests that natural systems, including human consciousness, inherit a collective memory from all previous things of their kind.
+Put simply, morphic resonance suggests that natural systems, including human consciousness, inherit a collective memory from all previous and current things of their kind.
 The more people who learn a skill or embody a state of being, the easier it becomes for others to learn it.
 It’s the reason why after a few people solve a complex puzzle, it suddenly seems to become easier for everyone else to solve.
-The “field” itself seems to have learned.
+Think about examples like Roger Bannister and the belief that it was impossible for humans to break the 4-minute mile.
+Once he broke that barrier, several other humans did in quick succession.
+Once one organism of a species makes a significant leap, the collective “field” itself seems to have learned.

 This idea is highly controversial among mainstream scientists, who often criticize morphic resonance for lacking mechanistic evidence and for not fitting the current genetic and neurological frameworks.
 Many dismiss the idea as pseudoscience, noting that definitive experiments and peer-reviewed replication remain elusive.
 Nonetheless, Sheldrake’s core hypothesis has had an undeniable cultural influence, and some anti-reductionist thinkers welcome its paradigm-challenging perspective as a provocation to open-minded inquiry.